Fake USPS tracking page detected

 UPS phishing page revealed

 A high-level UPS phishing scam where attackers use fake “address correction” messages to steal credit card data and 3D-Secure codes.
-This logistics-based threat exploits urgent SMS or email notifications to lure victims to a fraudulent site designed to harvest personal information and payment details, often by requesting a nominal re-delivery fee.
+This logistics-based threat deceptive tactics urgent SMS or email notifications to lure victims to a fraudulent site designed to harvest personal information and payment details, often by requesting a nominal re-delivery fee.

 Cybersecurity Measures: How to Avoid UPS “Delivery Fee” Phishing